Wisconsin health officials now tracking new COVID-19 'variant of concern'

 Timberlake said an increasing proportion of COVID-19 cases in the state are variants of concern.

-The Wisconsin health department has been tracking the Delta variant and is going to start reporting case counts Thursday.
+The Wisconsin health department has been tracking the Delta variant and is going to begin reporting case counts Thursday.
 The department is tracking five other variants of concern in the state.

 There are three classes of COVID-19 variants: variants of interest, variants of concern and variants of high consequence.
-No COVID-19 variants in existence have risen to the level of high consequence, which would show significant resistance to the vaccines and result in increased hospitalizations, according to the CDC.
+No COVID-19 variants thus far have risen to the level of high consequence, which would show significant resistance to the vaccines and result in increased hospitalizations, according to the CDC.

 But even the newest variant of concern, the Delta variant, is wreaking havoc in the U.K. The highly contagious Delta variant made up more than 90% of the U.K.’s new COVID-19 cases and led to the delay of England’s reopening as cases rise.